Cybersecurity laws and legislation (2023)

 Operating in the United States requires compliance with several laws dependent upon the state, industry, and data storage type.

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that protects patient health information.
-If you provide cloud hosting services to a healthcare provider, you must ensure your systems adhere to HIPAA regulations.
+If you provide cloud hosting services to a healthcare provider, you must ensure your systems adhere to healthcare cybersecurity regulations.

 The Gramm-Leach-Bliley Act (GLBA) regulates the collection and handling of financial information.
 Any organization that collects or stores financial data must comply with this law.

-The Executive Order on Improving the Nation’s Cybersecurity, signed in 2021, was created in the wake of several high-profile security incidents in the U.S. The goal was to modernize cybersecurity via the implementation of protected networks for federal institutions better response for cyber incidents and improving collaboration between the public and private sectors.
+The Executive Order on Improving the Nation’s Cybersecurity, signed in 2021, was created in the wake of several high-profile cybersecurity incidents in the US.
+The goal was to modernize cybersecurity by implementing protected networks for federal institutions to better respond to cybersecurity incidents and improve collaboration between the public and private sectors.
+Since its original issuance, the US government has released further plans on how to strengthen cybersecurity resilience.
+For example, in March 2023, the Biden administration pushed mandatory regulation on critical infrastructure vendors and green-lit a more aggressive “hack-back” approach to dealing with foreign adversaries and ransomware actors.

 The European Union